ChthonVII/gwdirectsongremix/observations.md

         - `edenadb` = "Gwen's Theme"
         - `crysada` = "Ascension Song"
         - `geneadd` = [untitled song from the Catacombs, missing from the soundtrack CD](https://www.youtube.com/watch?v=86ZM36tFE_s&list=PLwJG4Y29e6d9OWQjQ1jmULd33Gu7mWL6t&index=6).
-- All exporables and missions
-        - `ambient` = Randomly plays "Eye of the Storm" or "Gwen's Theme."
-See above for more details.